 Most of the time, these treatments will do the trick.
 But in rare cases, you may need surgery.

 Surgery for severe separated shoulders is sometimes needed to repair the torn ligament.
-Afterwards, you will probably need to keep your arm in a sling for about six weeks.
+Afterward, you will probably need to keep your arm in a sling for about 6 weeks.

 For a severely dislocated shoulder, surgery is sometimes needed to correctly position the bones.
 If you keep dislocating your shoulder, surgery to tighten the ligaments surrounding the joint may help.

 When Will My Dislocated or Separated Shoulder Feel Better?